 Following the generation of an IPSP, there is an overflow of cations from the nerve cell or an inflow of anions into the nerve cell.
 This flow ultimately causes a change in potential along the nerve cell membrane.
-Primary transmembranous currents generate secondary inonal currents along the cell membranes in the intra- and extracellular space.
-The portion of these currents that flow through the extracellular space is directly responsible for the generation of field potentials.
-These field potentials, usually with less than 100 Hz frequency, are called EEGs when there are no changes in the signal average and DC if there are slow drifts in the average signals, which may mask the actual EEG signals.
-A combination of EEG and DC potentials is often observed for some abnormalities in the brain such as seizure (induced by pentylenetetrazol), hypercapnia, and asphyxia [23].
-The focus will next be on the nature of active potentials.
+Primary transmembranous currents generate secondary inonal currents along the cell membranes in the intra- and extra-cellular space.
+The portion of these currents that flows through the extracellular space is directly responsible for the generation of field potentials.
+These field potentials, usually with less than 100 Hz frequency, are called EEGs when there are no changes in the signal average, and called DC potential if there are slow drifts in the average signals, which may mask the actual EEG signals.
+A combination of EEG and DC potentials is often observed for some abnormalities in the brain, such as seizure (induced by pentylenetetrazol), hypercapnia, and asphyxia [27].
+We next focus on the nature of action potentials.